 This is the self-priming water pump which has the rust issue.
 Water comes in through the rigid black pipe and is delivered via the yellow hoses.

 The heater is a 3kw domestic heater mounted in a black plastic drum.
 I now leave the heater on all the time – it has a thermostat and keeps 10L of water at 70C until the pump discharges the hot water into the jacket.
-The pump is only on for short periods of time.
+The pump is

 This is the water heater, a 3kw immersion heater element in a plastic container.
 It’s in a box because it leaks slightly.